Clean up resources

 - In the left sidebar, select Outbound Endpoints

-- Tick Outbound Endpoint related to the lab
+- Check the Outbound Endpoint related to the lab

 - Select Delete

-- Type Delete in the empty box and press Submit
+- Type delete in the empty box and press Delete

 - In the left sidebar, select Directories

-- Tick on the Directory related to the lab
+- Check the Directory related to the lab

 - Select Actions and select Delete directory

-- Type the domain name DNS of the directory in the empty box and press Delete
+- Type confirm in the empty box and press Delete

-- In this case, the HybridDNS stack has created two nested stacks, and when you delete the HybridDNS stack, the two-child stacks are also deleted.
+- In this case, the HybridDNS stack has created two nested stacks, and when you delete the HybridDNS stack, the two nested stacks are also deleted.

 - In the left sidebar, select Stacks

-- Tick the HybridDNS stack and select Delete
+- Check the HybridDNS stack and select Delete

-- Wait a few minutes until CloudFormation clears all resources
+- Wait a few minutes until CloudFormation removes all resources